VERIFY BEFORE RELYING

 When should I reschedule my Florida real estate exam?

 If you can still reschedule without penalty and your recent mixed Florida practice is below 68%, strongly consider moving the exam.
-Pearson VUE's current Florida page says no-penalty cancellation or rescheduling must be completed two full calendar days before the test.
+Pearson VUE and DBPR materials generally require cancellation or rescheduling at least two full calendar days before the test to avoid penalty.
 Check your own appointment and confirmation email.

 What formulas should I know before the Florida real estate exam?